CycloneSEQ-Bioinformatics/Bamboo/README.md

 # Bamboo

-A tool designed to provide fast quality control for FastQ and Bam files.
+a tool for quality control and error profiling of long-read sequencing data.

 ## Installation